 But Byrne's "secret" is not really a secret.
-For centuries, both philosophers and con men have leveraged the LOA and its ilk both to buoy the spirits of the downtrodden and in some cases bilk vulnerable targets out of their cash.
+For centuries, both philosophers and con men have leveraged this "universal principle" and its ilk both to buoy the spirits of the downtrodden and in some cases bilk vulnerable targets out of their cash.

 How the Law of Attraction Works

-What we think about, says the law, we bring about.
+What we think about, says the law of attraction, we bring about.
 Christy Whitman notes in an email interview that the law of attraction is like a boomerang.
 "We are all energy beings that send out energy signals all day every day.
 We send these out through what we say, do, think, feel and believe.
 All energy carries a vibration and those vibrations are met with (matched by) other vibrations of the same nature and that is how we create or attract things in our lives."
 So, positive thoughts create positive energy.

 Let's say you want more love in your life.
 Canfield advises you to become more loving and generous with yourself and others.
 "By creating the vibration of love, you will automatically draw more love into your life."

-Spiritual adviser and writer Suzanne Heyn says in an email interview that she often sees the LOA at work in her own life.
+Spiritual adviser and writer Suzanne Heyn says in an email interview that she often sees the law of attraction at work in her own life.
 It has helped her achieve success.
 "One of the best examples is with my business.
 I sell online spirituality courses and often do deadline-based enrollments.
 The times when I'm in my head and feeling doubtful about the power of my offering or my ability to realize my dreams, my sales are poor.
 When I stay positive and focused, sales are higher — often three or four times higher."

 Criticisms of the Law of Attraction

 Certainly, positive thinking is better than negative thinking.
-You may agree with Canfield that being a more loving person could certainly bring more love into your life.
+You may agree with Canfield that being a more loving person could bring more love into your life.
 But taken too literally, it's easy to see how the law of attraction could have an evil glint.
 Those people starving in a war-torn country?
 Flawed thinking is the root cause of their misery — their suffering is self-inflicted.
-Victims, in other words, carry the blame for everything bad that happens to them — whether obesity, poverty, abuse or disease.
+Victims, you might say, carry the blame for everything bad that happens to them — whether obesity, poverty, abuse, disease or other negative events.
 In "The Secret," Byrne goes as far as to say, "You cannot catch anything unless you think you can."

-Another criticism of the LOA is that it requires no action on the part of the "manifester."
+Another criticism of the law of attraction is that it requires no action on the part of the "manifester."
 You don't have to work toward your goals — simply thinking positively about them is enough.
 In fact, trying to work toward them could be a sign that you don't trust the universe.